Thursday, October 17, 2024

 Page 34 - The Travilla Brothers’ seal was named “Winks,” not “Trixie.”

 Page 34 - Travilla inherited money from his grandfather but invested it in a failed design studio, not galivanting around the South Seas for a year.
-His only visit to Tahiti was with his grandmother and two aunts for two weeks in 1941.
+His only visit to Tahiti was a two-week trip with his grandmother and two aunts in 1941.
 (Though untrue, Travilla repeats the galavanting story more than once.)

 Page 34 - His wife (as Rita Rio) was not on the road at 13, dated a mobster at 16, or discovered singing in a nightclub at 17.

-Page 36 - Ann Savage’s comments on Dona & Travilla after their marriage is incorrect.
+Page 36 - Ann Savage’s comments on Dona & Travilla after their marriage are incorrect.
 Dona didn’t travel with a leopard or go on tours after marriage.

 Page 37 - By the time Travilla had been assigned Don Juan, he’d already done nearly twenty films (ten films at Warner, including three successful Ann Sheridan projects.)
-His Oscar for Don Juan elevated him into the hierarchy of known designers.
+His Oscar for Don Juan elevated him to the ranks of renowned designers.

 Page 42 - The unidentified black man in the 5-4 Ballroom photograph was Hank Jones, who would cross paths with Monroe again in 1962 when Jones directed the band for her rendition of "Happy Birthday" for President Kennedy at Madison Square Gardens.